APPROACH to MAKING

 In this process of experiential learning, the input from guitarists has been very important, helping me to identify and be aware of the qualities necessary in a fine guitar, and gradually, as a result, I have further developed my own critical listening ability.
 To improve something you have to be aware of what is lacking.
 Once you're aware, you can try and build in the necessary change.
 Just how you do that is a combination of experience and instinct.

-I like to conceive a clear idea of the sound I want to create, not as a series of descriptive words, but to actually try and hear the sound in my head as far as possible, to imagine the various parts of the guitar vibrating, and to bear this in mind during the making process.
-This habit of keeping the sound concept in mind whilst making keeps the work fresh and enables the me to tailor a guitar to an individual.
+I began with Julian Bream's playing very much in mind - a sound that could be coloured in all sorts of ways, yet remain clear and focused in all registers and at the extremes of dynamic range, and above all, sound musical.
+When I make a guitar I like to conceive a clear idea of the sound I want to create, not as a series of descriptive words, but to actually try and hear the sound in my head as far as possible, to imagine the various parts of the guitar vibrating, and to bear this in mind during the making process.
+This habit of keeping the sound concept in mind whilst making keeps the work fresh and enables me to tailor a guitar to an individual.
 I am always seeking to improve on what I've done before, just because it is natural to do so.
-Seeking to make "the perfect guitar" I don't find very useful ( except as an abstract idea), since there cannot be only one kind of perfect guitar - but trying to embody the best musical qualities in a guitar at any given time, for a particular set of circumstances, materials, players' requirements, is stimulating and challenging.
+Trying to make "the perfect guitar" is not a concept that I find particularly useful, since there are many kinds of guitar, and as many varying tastes - but trying to embody the best musical qualities in a guitar at any given time, for a particular set of circumstances, materials, players' requirements, is stimulating and challenging.
 There are a whole range of different tonal possibilities to explore in a traditional guitar, which no single instrument can provide, and consequently it is necessary to experiment to discover some of them.